 PNG developed and has been improving NFMS including MRV (Measurement, Reporting and Verification) function using FAO developed Open Foris Tool (Collect Earth, Collect, Collect Mobile and Calc) as well as mapping function using TerraAmazon as TerraPNG.
 PNG developed the 1st FRL using the data from NFMS and submitted it to UNFCCC in January 2017.
 Technical Assessment by UNFCCC had been conducted throughout 2017 and the revised 1st FRL was officially published by UNFCCC at early 2018.
 The Reference Level shows the historical annual emissions from deforestation and forest degradation of 31,000 Gg CO2 eq per annum, and it predicts an ongoing increase in the emissions levels.
 PNG had also prepared National REDD+ Strategy (NRS) and officially released it in 2017.
-The NRS10 outlines the key action areas across the sectors and also uses information from the NFMS and FRL.
-All four design elements of the Warsaw Framework (NRS, NFMS, SIS11, and FREL/FRL) were developed.
-PNG's SOI and
+The NRS12 outlines the key action areas across the sectors and also uses information from the NFMS and FRL.
+All four design elements of the Warsaw Framework (NRS, NFMS, SIS13, and FREL/FRL) were developed.
+PNG's SOI and SIS14 were endorsed by the government in late 2020 and subsequently submitted to the UNFCCC in January 2021.
+The SOI describes the PNG's approach to the REDD+ safeguards and how they are addressed and intend to be respected through the monitoring of specific indicators.

-10 https://redd.unfccc.int/files/4838_1_papua_new_guinea_national_redd_2b_strategy.pdf
+12 https://redd.unfccc.int/files/4838_1_papua_new_guinea_national_redd_2b_strategy.pdf